rust-lang/rfcs/text/0000-conditional-compilation-checking.md

 * `invalid_cfg_name`: Indicates that a condition name was not in the set of valid names.
-  This diagnostic will only be reported if the command line options enable checking condition names (i.e. there is at least one `--cfg 'allowed(...)' option` and an invalid condition name is found during compilation.
+  This diagnostic will only be reported if the command line options enable checking condition names (i.e. there is at least one `--cfg 'valid(...)'` option and an invalid condition name is found during compilation.

 * `invalid_cfg_value`: Indicates that source code contained a condition value that was invalid.
-  This diagnostic will only be reported if the command line options enable checking condition values for the specified condition name (i.e. there is a least one `--cfg 'allowed_values(c, ...)'` for a given condition name `c`).
+  This diagnostic will only be reported if the command line options enable checking condition values for the specified condition name (i.e. there is a least one `--cfg 'valid_values(c, ...)'` for a given condition name `c`).

 All of the diagnostics defined by this RFC are reported as warnings.
 They can be upgraded to